How to configure Logitech G Pro X for Battlefield

 - DTS SUPER STEREO MODE: OFF (See blue mark.
 Note: Super stereo mode is creating effects which we do NOT want.
 For example it offers simulations of two speakers being placed in front of you or far away from you.
 That’s something that clearly should stay OFF!)

-- DEFAULTS: FPS
+- DEFAULTS: Default

 Conclusion & Alternative